Lorengo/learngit/README.md

 This is a naive ethereum web wallet in python.

 It can :
-  Create a encrypted wallet keystore file
+  Create a encrypted wallet keystore file.
-  Decrypt wallet keystore file
+  Decrypt wallet keystore file.
-  Send transaction
+  Send transaction.
-  Query account balance
+  Query account balance.